Florune/florune-documentation/src/pricing.md

 ## CFGT Utility Token

-Contract Foundry uses **CFGT** as an internal utility token to deploy certain types of contracts and services within the ecosystem.
+Florune uses **CFGT** as an internal utility token to deploy certain types of contracts and services within the ecosystem.

 ### Key Characteristics: